incetarik/nestjs-graphql-zod/README.md

 used to build the class.
 For this function to return a defined value, the classes should be built with `keepZodObject` option property set to `true`.

+- `setDefaultTypeProvider`: Takes a handler that will provide custom `GraphQLScalarType`s for any complex schemas.
+Therefore, it is also possible to set, for example, `JSONObject` for `z.record()` validations.

+- `getZodObjectName`: This function is producing a type string for the passed zod schema.
+The string will also be provided to the handler passed to `setDefaultTypeProvider` function.

 ---

 ## Setup